Iristyle/Midori/README.md

 as Git or Mercurial.
     * `Get-BranchName` - Returns the current branch name for the current working directory, should one exist.
+* Network - some helpers for common network tasks
+    * `Get-NetworkTime` - Returns a NTP data structure that can be used to do time sensitive synchronizations.

 ### Release Notes